zceeatv/AMLS_assignment20_21_SN17006378/README.md

       crop_mouth = False # Grayscale images and resize to 45 x 55 pixels
       crop_mouth = True # Crop image to mouth section, convert to grayscale and resize to 30 x 60 pixels
   ```
-- Cropping the images to just the mouth provided better performance
+- Cropping the images to just the mouth provides better performance
 ##### ANN_grid_search.py
 - Standalone program used to carry out grid search to optimise the hyperparameters of the Neural Network
 - Hyperparameters include epoch and batch size, training optimisation algorithm, network weight initialisation